Roughing and Finishing with Mill

 7Press the Split / Tag > Tag Milling button and enter an appropriate tag size into the dialog that appears.

 You need to add tags to both the Roughing and the Finishing milling passes.
 To do this you will need to zoom in on the area where you would like to place the tag.
-When you do this you will see two separate dotted lines one for each pass.
+When you do this you will see two separate dotted lines, one for each pass.

-8Drag the mouse over the paths and they will change colour separately to show they are selected.
+8Drag the mouse over the paths and they will change color separately to show they are selected.
 Click to place a tag on one path, then move to the other and place a tag in the same location on that path.

 9You should put the tags in three locations around the part to ensure it is held securely.